 * V Checks – guess what – marked like the letter V!
 From the V check the trail continues in 2 directions, one of which is a false trail and the other is the true trail.
 If you are on the false trail after around 100m you’ll reach a check back – a solid bar across the path.
 Go back and kick out the check leaving it pointing in the right direction.

-* Skiddy Sticks (or a false trail).
+* Skiddy Sticks (or a false trail – may happen again now that Skidmark is coming back).
 As you run along the trail you come to a set of sticks painted in red marking the end of the trail.
 Pick the sticks up, turn around and head back the other way.
 Somewhere the real trail will begin just off the false trail you were running – Mark the correct route by making an arrow out of the sticks.